hauze-v/web-dev/mdn-css/css-layout/responsive-design/NOTES.md

 You can learn more on responsive images in the detailed MDN guide titled, Responsive Images in the Learn HTML section.

 ## Responsive typography ##
+An element of responsive design not covered in eariler work was the idea of responsive typography.
+Essentially, this describes changing font sizes within media queries to reflect lesser or greater amounts of screen real estate.

+In this example, we want to set our level 1 heading to be 4rem, meaning it will be four times our base font size.
+That's a really large heading!
+We only want this jumbo heading on larger screen sizes, therefore we first create a smaller heading then use media queries to overwrite it with the larger size if we know that the user has a screen size of at least 1200px.

+html {
+  font-size: 1em;
+}

+h1 {
+  font-size: 2rem;
+}

+@media (min-width: 1200px) {
+  h1 {
+    font-size: 4rem;
+  }
+}

+--- USING VIEWPORT UNITS FOR RESPONSIVE TYPOGRAPHY --- An interesting approach is to use the viewport unit `vw` to enable responsive typography. `1vw` is equal to one percent of the viewport width, meaning that if you set your font size using `vw`, it will always relate to the size of the viewport.

+h1 {
+  font-size: 6vw;
+}

+The problem with doing your font size this way is that the user loses the ability to zoom any text set using the `vw` unit, as that text is always related to the size of the viewport. **Therefore, you should never set text using viewport units alone**.

+There is a solution, and it involves using `calc()`.
+If you add the `vw` unit to a value set using a fixed size such as `em` or `rem` then the text will still be zoomable.
+Essentially, the `vw` unit adds on top of that zoomed value:

+h1 {
+  font-size: calc(1.5rem + 3vw);
+}

+This means that we only need to specify the font size for the heading once, rather than set it up for mobile and redefine it in the media queries.
+The font then gradually inscreases as you increase the size of the viewport.

+## The viewport meta tag ##